You Were Made for More

 A lifetime of engaging with Perspectives on the World Christian Movement

-This fall I will participate in a 15-week Perspectives on the World Christian Movement class at University Presbyterian Church.
-Over the last five months, I’ve heard Pastor Gus Davies talk about this class over and over with passion.
-Recently I sat down with our local missions pastor and asked him what’s so compelling about this course and why you should join.
+Last fall I participated in a 15-week Perspectives on the World Christian Movement class at University Presbyterian Church.
+Over the last two years, I’ve heard Pastor Gus Davies talk about this class over and over with passion.
+I sat down with Davies, our missions pastor, and asked him to describe why it’s so compelling and why you should join.

 Matt: Why are you passionate about Perspectives on the World Christian Movement?